How’s the status quo at many airlines?

-- Mobile-friendly: The solution or the content was developed for desktop clients and afterwards tried to be optimised for the usage on mobile devices.
+- Mobile-friendly: The solution or the content was developed for desktop clients and afterward tried to be optimized for the usage on mobile devices.

-- Mobile-first: The solution or the content was developed for mobile usage first.
-Afterwards it can be optimised for desktop usage — but not necessarily.
+- Mobile-first: The solution or the content was developed for mobile users first.
+Afterward, it gets optimized for desktop usage — but not necessarily.

 - Mobile-only: The solution or content can only be used on mobile devices.

-Already 6 years ago, Eric Schmidt, former CEO of Google, announced Google’s mobile-only strategy.
-Actually, you don’t have to be very far-sighted to know that he was pointing into the right direction.
+Already six years ago, Eric Schmidt, former CEO of Google, announced Google’s mobile-only strategy.
+You don’t have to be very far-sighted to know that he was pointing in the right direction.

 However, enterprises and enterprise solutions are slightly different.
-Moreover, bearing in mind the status-quo of many airlines in terms of KPIs and IT solutions, it is my strong conviction, that in this case mobile-only would be slightly over the top — and mobile-first should be the envisioned state.
+Especially when considering the status-quo of many airlines in terms of KPIs and IT solutions.
+Therefore, it is my firm conviction that mobile-only would be slightly over the top — and mobile-first should be the envisioned state.

 Meet your audience where they are

-Gone are the days, when employees were sitting in front of the desktop PC’s from 9-5.
+Gone are the days when employees were sitting in front of the desktop PCs from 9-5.
 Today’s business world is different.
-We spend a lot of time in meetings, work from different places, work from at home and — especially in the aviation industry — travel a lot.
+We spend a lot of time in meetings, work from different places, work from home, and — especially in the aviation industry — travel a lot.

-And for many employees it is hard or even impossible to access the required information — due to so many reasons all of us have encountered.
-You don’t have your laptop at hand, VPN connection cannot be established, no WiFi available….this list is endless.
+For many employees, it is difficult to access the required information.
+They don’t have their laptop at hand, VPN connection problems, no WiFi available….this list is endless.

-Therefore, if you want to meet your audience, you have to provide the information on a device which is always at hand — their mobile.
+To meet your audience, you have to provide information on a device that is always at hand — their mobile.